James Corden: Influences

+Politics

+Corden is a supporter of the Labour Party.
+In 2019, he criticised Jeremy Corbyn's leadership and expressed support for Tom Watson to lead the party instead.
+In May 2025, he voiced interest in running for Mayor of London in the 2028 London mayoral election.

 Personal life

-Corden shared a flat with The History Boys co-star Dominic Cooper for several years.
+Corden shared a flat with fellow actor and friend Dominic Cooper for several years.
 Cooper introduced Corden to his future wife Julia Carey, whom Cooper had known for years.
 Corden married Carey on 15 September 2012.
 The Cordens have three children.
-Corden is a supporter of Premier League football club West Ham United.
+Corden is a supporter of English football club West Ham United.

 Corden was appointed Officer of the Order of the British Empire in the 2015 New Year Honours for services to drama.
 He received the honour from Princess Anne during a ceremony at Buckingham Palace in June 2015.

 Corden resides in Los Angeles with his family.
 He maintains a home in Belsize Park, London, and Templecombe House at Wargrave in Berkshire.

 In April 2020, during the COVID-19 pandemic, Corden paid the salaries of furloughed employees on the Late Late Show.
 He also launched a fundraising campaign with the NBA to benefit Feed the Children.
 In January 2022, Corden announced that he had tested positive for COVID-19.
-He mentioned that he was fine and that he was already fully vaccinated and boosted.
+He said he was fine and already fully vaccinated and boosted.

-In 2022, Corden was banned from New York restaurant Balthazar by proprietor Keith McNally, after reportedly being "abusive" and "extremely nasty" to staff.
-The ban was later rescinded after Corden apologised to McNally in private and in public, admitting that he had been "ungracious".